Pre-Notification of Updates to Ontario’s Air Dispersion Models

 Most Ontario facilities are regulated by the air standards compliance approach (i.e., meet the air standard), although all three approaches are allowable under the regulation.

 Models are part of the air standards and site-specific standards compliance approaches.
-Section 6 of O. Reg.
-419/05 provides a list of approved dispersion models for use in assessing compliance with air standards or site-specific standards under the regulation.
+Section 6 of Ontario Regulation 419/05 provides a list of approved dispersion models for use in assessing compliance with air standards or site-specific standards under the regulation.
 Currently, the approved dispersion models are:

-2. The ASHRAE method of calculation.
-Section 1(1) of O. Reg.
-419/05 defines the “ASHRAE method of calculation” to mean the method of calculation described in Chapter 46 (Building Air Intake and Exhaust Design) of the 2019 ASHRAE Handbook – HVAC Applications, published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers.
+- The ASHRAE method of calculation.
+Section 1(1) of Ontario Regulation 419/05 defines the “ASHRAE method of calculation” to mean the method of calculation described in Chapter 46 (Building Air Intake and Exhaust Design) of the 2019 ASHRAE Handbook – HVAC Applications, published by the American Society of Heating, Refrigerating and Air-Conditioning Engineers.

-3. The SCREEN3 dispersion model on the USEPA's website, or available from the MECP.
+- The SCREEN3 dispersion model on the USEPAs website, or available from the MECP.

-In addition, section 13 of O. Reg.
-419/05 provides a list of types of meteorological data, including regional surface and upper air meteorological data for use with AERMOD that must be processed using the AERMET model (meteorological preprocessor for the AERMOD model).
-The current regulatory model version for AERMET is AERMET meteorological preprocessor version 19191.
+In addition, section 13 of Ontario Regulation 419/05 provides a list of types of meteorological data, including regional surface and upper air meteorological data for use with AERMOD that must be processed using the AERMET model (meteorological preprocessor for the AERMOD model).
+The current regulatory model version for AERMET is AERMET meteorological preprocessor version 22112.

-In keeping with the implementation plan, in April 2023 the MECP will be posting an Information Notice on the Environmental Registry to replace current regulatory models under O. Reg.
-419/05 with the following updated model versions:
+In keeping with the pre-notification process of the implementation plan, in April 2026 the MECP will be posting an Information Notice on the Environmental Registry to replace current regulatory models under Ontario Regulation 419/05.
+In April 2026 the current regulatory models will be replaced with the following updated model versions:

-• will be updated to Chapter 46 (Building Air Intake and Exhaust Design) of the 2019 ASHRAE Handbook – HVAC Applications
+Note that the ministry will not be adopting an updated version of the ASHRAE method of calculation and the approved version will remain as Chapter 46 (Building Air Intake and Exhaust Design) of the 2019 ASHRAE Handbook – HVAC Applications.

 The ministry will make the approved dispersion models available through the Ontario government website.